seanlokeee/ServianCD/README.md

 To destroy the application and associated cloud infra:
 - change current directory to within infra folder & make init to access remote state file
-- if Error: Invalid legacy provider address, terraform state replace-provider -- -/aws hashicorp/aws to update provider in state file by upgrading the syntax.
-Re-run make init
+- if Error: Invalid legacy provider address, `terraform state replace-provider -- -/aws hashicorp/aws` to update provider in state file by upgrading the syntax.
+Re-run `make init`
-- make down (able to delete infra locally now because local is connected to remote backend)
+- `make down` (able to delete infra locally because local is connected to remote backend)

 Remote backend must be manually destroyed as it is protected:
 - Head to AWS s3 Management Console, navigate to tf-state-s3654762-bucket